jikkert/G-Book-Research/Software/GbookSoftwareInstaller.md

 Go to the Internet Archive and install the GBook Software Installer. (link in sources)

-When installing you will encounter one main error with an .msi file.
+When installing you will encounter one main error with an isscript.msi file.
+With the link off installengine.com.
+This is an installation breaking error and took me some time to find the solution.
-Install this file locally within your Virtual Machine and write down the website.
+For the solution I found [this reddit post](https://www.reddit.com/r/techsupport/comments/c6pull/comment/hi7zk0a/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+The isscript.msi file that needs to be installed can be found [here](https://web.archive.org/web/20050218191725/http://installengine.com/cert02/isengine/isscript.msi) in the internet archive.

-Finally go to your `hosts` file in your virtual machine and add a new line with `{website_url} 127.0.0.1`
+Finally go to your `hosts` file in your virtual machine (C:\WINDOWS\system32\driver\etc\hosts) and add the following lines to the bottom of the file.

+`www.installengine.com 127.0.0.1`

+`installengine.com 127.0.0.1`

 This will stop the installer from trying to reach the url and find it locally.

 Proceed with the installation according to the manual (in sources)

-//TODO More descriptive errors.
-//TODO Redo error, make screenshot and insert.

 ## Sources
 G-Book SDDOWNLOAD tool: